 Once the Command Prompt says that the operation was completed successfully, DEP will have been enabled on the computer.

-There is a chance that, if you are trying to turn DEP off on a UEFI-enabled computer (basically any computer that came with Windows 8 or 8.1 out of the box), you will receive an error message that says, “The boot configuration data store could not be opened.
-Access denied.” whenever you try to execute the commands used to enable and disable DEP in a Command Prompt.
-If that is the case, make sure that the Command Prompt you use to execute the commands is an elevated Command Prompt that has administrative privileges – titled Command Prompt (Admin) in the WinX Menu.
+There is a chance that, if you are trying to turn DEP off on a UEFI-enabled computer (basically any computer that was sold with Windows 8 or 8.1 out of the box), you may receive an error message that says, “The boot configuration data store could not be opened.
+Access denied,” whenever you attempt to execute the commands used to enable and disable DEP in a Command Prompt.
+If that happens, ensure that the Command Prompt you use to execute the commands is an elevated one with administrative privileges – titled Command Prompt (Admin) in the WinX Menu.

-If making sure that you execute the commands in an elevated Command Prompt doesn’t work, you will have to reboot your computer, open its BIOS settings, disable the Secure Boot feature, save the changes and reboot to get the commands to be executed successfully.
-Once the command have been executed successfully and you have enabled/disabled Data Execution Protection, simply go into the computer’s BIOS settings again and enable Secure Boot as it actually is a useful feature.
+If ensuring that you execute the commands in an elevated Command Prompt doesn’t work, you will need to reboot your computer.
+After this, open its BIOS settings, disable the Secure Boot feature, save the changes, and then reboot the computer in order for the commands to execute successfully.
+Once the commands have been successfully executed and Data Execution Protection has been enabled or disabled, simply return to the computer’s BIOS settings and re-enable the Secure Boot as it is essentially a useful feature.